Internship Program

 Office Hours: email for appointment

-We strongly encourage you to contact Dr. Partridge approximately 8 to 10 weeks before you plan to enroll in the internship course to learn more about the options, major requirements, and deadlines to secure your preferred internship.
-Dr. Partridge regularly provides Zoom information sessions during the internship application period.
+We strongly encourage you to contact the Blum Center approximately 8 to 10 weeks before you plan to enroll in the internship course to learn more about the options, major requirements, and deadlines to secure your preferred internship.
+We regularly provide Zoom information sessions during the internship application period.

 INTERNSHIP ELIGIBILITY REQUIREMENTS: